A “violent” tremor is expected in the world of minerals.. the London Stock Exchange is heading to ban mining giants in Russia

 Studied London Metal Exchange LME A ban on Russian supplies would be an earthquake for the metals industry and cut off some of the world’s largest companies from the main global market.

-The exchange has not made a decision yet, but on Thursday it launched a 3-week official dialogue about the possibility of banning Russian minerals, most likely as soon as next month, according to “Bloomberg” and seen by “Al Arabiya.net”.
+The exchange has not made a decision yet, but on Thursday it launched a 3-week official dialogue regarding the possibility of banning Russian minerals, most likely as soon as next month, according to “Bloomberg” and seen by “Al Arabiya.net”.

 But the controversy, and the potential ramifications, provide a stark case study of how LME is intertwined with all corners of the physical metals industry.
 Despite being a private company owned by Hong Kong Exchanges & Clearing Ltd, the exchange’s decisions have far-reaching consequences for the way the metal is priced and traded globally.